 - Raised Voices: Lebanese have few reservations about yelling to make themselves heard and often speak with impassioned, loud voices.
 That being said, a raised voice is not always a sign of anger but rather an expression of a genuine feeling.
 A Lebanese falling silent or quiet is a stronger indication that they are seriously upset than when they argue at boisterous volumes.

 - Language Style: Lebanese speak eloquently, often using quite verbose, theatrical and intense language.
 To an Australian, this communication style can feel overly exaggerated or pretentiously imposing, but it is not intended that way.

 - Refusals: The Lebanese are very generous people and do not like to let others down.
 Some who are very conscious of being polite may respond to a request with “I’ll see what I can do” (or something to that effect) no matter how impossible the task may be.
 After the person has been queried several times concerning his success, an answer of “I’m still checking” or something similar means “no”.
-Such an indirect response also means “I am still your friend/ally; I tried”.
+Such an response also means “I am still your friend/ally; I tried”.
 Tilting the head back while raising the eyebrows can also suddenly indicate “no”.
 The best way of navigating this rhetoric to find the underlying meaning is to check for clarification several times.

 - Gestures: The Lebanese are quite animated communicators in that they generally use many expressions and gestures in order to prove a point.

 - Personal Space: In Lebanon, people often sit and stand very close to each other.
 Some Lebanese may stand at proximities that Westerners are uncomfortable with.
 In this case, keep in mind that they may not have been made aware of the Australian standard of personal space and the awkwardness standing in someone else’s personal space can create.